Can You Scuba Dive if You Can't Swim? - Scuba Diving for Non-Swimmers

 So, is there really no hope for non-swimmers?

-Well, I’m glad that you’re still here reading this, so I’m going to give you some good news:
+Well, I’m glad that you’re still reading, so I’m going to give you some good news:

 Yes, there is hope for non-swimmers.